ardagnir/athame/README.md

 ##How to Use
 Athame stores your Vim history in a Vim buffer with an empty line at the bottom and displays the line(s) of the cursor/highlighted text.
 Every key you type is sent to Vim and operates on this buffer.
 This allows you to use j/k/arrows to transverse history.
 Since this is Vim, you can use ? to search back and / to search forwards.
 The buffer is rebuilt from your new history after each command, so don't worry about destructive commands.

-Unless you are using the Vim commandline(:,/,?), tabs and carriage returns are carried out by standard readline code.
+Unless you are using the Vim commandline(:,/,?), tabs and carriage returns are carried out by standard readline/zsh code.

 ##License